Senior Management Team

 Brian has been a youth worker since 1983 and works at the Blue Hut.
 His role is to encourage, advise and serve as a role model to the young people that take part in our sessions and activities.

-Isabella is an Administrative Assistant and has been working with Skyway since February 2021.
-Her role as an Admin Assistant includes providing office support.
-She has previously worked at a Primary School completing an 18 month Administration Apprenticeship.
+Isabella is our Administrative Assistant.
+She's been working with SkyWay since February 2021.
+Her role includes providing office support, chasing us up for registers, and helping things run smoothly.
+She's previously worked at a primary school completing an 18 month Administration Apprenticeship.
 She enjoys watching movies and spending time with her dog, Blu.

 Grant Lee - Chair